Full Form of Cr – Credit

 The five characteristics of credit are discussed as follows-

 - Character – The character of the borrower can be determined by looking at his or her credit history.
-Character is the foremost characteristic of Cr or credit and it is also regarded as credit history.
+Character is the foremost characteristic of Cr or credit, and it is also regarded as credit history.
 The applicant can justify his or her character by proving himself or herself as one responsible borrower.
-The determination of the character of an applicant is really crucial for lenders in order to protect themselves from defaulting customers.
+The determination of an applicant’s character is really crucial for lenders to protect themselves from defaulting customers.

 - Capacity – The capacity of a loan application can be determined by his or her debt to income ratio.
-The determination of the capacity of a borrower is crucial for the lenders to confirm his ability to pay back the loan.
+The determination of a borrower’s capacity is crucial for the lenders to confirm his ability to pay back the loan.

 - Capital – The capital signifies the total funds and resources that a borrower has.
-Capital can be determined by looking at the amount of money a loan applicant has invested in his business and greater the contribution, greater shall be the chances for him or her to qualify for the loan amount.
+Capital can be determined by looking at the amount of money a loan applicant has invested in his business.
+The greater the contribution, the greater the chances for him or her to qualify for the loan amount.

 - Collateral – Collateral signifies the security that the borrower has pledged against the loan he or she has applied for.
-Collateral security acts a backup if in case the borrower is unable to pay back the loan amount in the future.
+Collateral security acts as a backup if the borrower cannot pay back the loan amount in the future.

-- Conditions – Conditions signifies the amount that is involved, the real purpose of applying for the loan, and ongoing interest rates.
+- Conditions – Conditions signify the amount involved, the real purpose of applying for the loan, and ongoing interest rates.

 Types of Credit

 Credit can be of various forms.
-It can be in the form of financial credit or bank loan which includes mortgages, home loan, car loans, educational loans, signature loans, business loans, and other lines of credit.
+It can be in the form of financial credit or bank loans, which includes mortgages, home loans, car loans, educational loans, signature loans, business loans, and other credit lines.
 There are other forms of credit too.
 For example, the exchange of products or services against deferred payment, the credit offered by the suppliers or creditors to the company against the number of raw-materials purchased by the latter, etc.